mui/material-ui/docs/data/base/components/click-away-listener/click-away-listener.md

 {{"demo": "LeadingClickAway.js"}}

-> ⚠️ **Note:** When the component is set to listen for leading events, interactions with the scrollbar are ignored.
+> ⚠️ **Note:** when the component is set to listen for leading events, interactions with the scrollbar are ignored.

 ## Accessibility

-By default, `ClickAwayListener` will add an `onClick` handler to its children.
+By default, `ClickAwayListener` will add an `onClick` handler to its child.
-This can result in screen readers announcing that the children are clickable, even though this `onClick` handler has no effect on the children elements themselves.
+This can result in screen readers announcing that the child is clickable, even though this `onClick` handler has no effect on the child itself.

-To prevent this behavior, add `role="presentation"` to the immediate child:
+To prevent this behavior, add `role="presentation"` to the child element:

 ```tsx
 <ClickAwayListener>